 A stick built timber frame is literally built a stick at a time directly on the building site.
 In theory, a stick built frame should include all the elements described above and therefore should perform as any other timber frame.

-The problem with stick built timber frame is that because they’re built on site, mostly just following custom and practice principles rather than engineered design, the structures are inefficient and slow to build.
+The problem with stick built timber frame building is that because they’re built on site, mostly just following custom and practice principles rather than engineered design, the structures are inefficient and slow to build.

 As the construction process doesn’t allow for testing, the performance of stick built frames from an energy efficiency, structural stability and fire resistance point of view also tends to be unproven.
 This is why most self build warranty providers and lenders frown upon this method of timber framing.

 Pre-manufactured timber frame